ASKnet-Open-Training/Github-Guidance/pages/github-repo/create-repository.md

 ---
 layout: default
-title: Create repository
+title: Create a Github repository
 parent: Github Repository
 nav_order: 2
 ---

-# Create Github repository
+# Create a Github repository
 You can see in the upper right corner a + symbol.
 There you can create your own repository.

 1. TOC